salk31/ScienceFacilityUserAdminSoftware/README.md

 # ScienceFacilityUserAdminSoftware
-Hub for collaboration between users/developers of user administration software for science facilities.
+Hub for collaboration between developers of user administration software for science facilities.

 We are starting to add per-facility content to the wiki: https://github.com/salk31/ScienceFacilityUserAdminSoftware/wiki